FHIR/sql-on-fhir-v2/input/pagecontent/Binary-PatientAndContactAddressUnion-notes.md

-This will result in "patient_and_contact_addresses" table as:
+This will result in a "patient_and_contact_addresses" table that looks like
+this:

 | resource_id | street                   | city        | zip   | is_patient |
 |-------------|--------------------------|-------------|-------|------------|